srajagopal/DevJam/Lab_4_Creating_Composite_APIs/README.md

 > a simple Javascript policy, similar to the one used before to create
 > the location query variable, to create a customized response.

-a.
-Go to the ‘Develop’ tab of your proxy in the Apigee Edge
+1. Go to the ‘Develop’ tab of your proxy in the Apigee Edge Management UI.
-    Management UI.

-b.
-From the ‘New Policy’ drop-down, select the ‘Javascript’ policy and
-    add it with the following properties:
+1. From the ‘New Policy’ drop-down, select the ‘Javascript’ policy and add it with the following properties:
     -   Policy Display Name: **Create Final Response**
     -   Policy Name: **Create-Final-Response**
     -   Script File: **Create new script**
     -   Script Name: **Create-Final-Response.js**
     -   Attach Policy: **Checked**
     -   Flow: **Flow Get Hotels, Proxy Endpoint default**
     -   Segment: **Response**

-c.
-Add the following code to the ‘Create-Final-Response.js’ script:
+1. Add the following code to the ‘Create-Final-Response.js’ script:

   -----------------------------------------------------------------------------------------------------------------------
   ```javascript